gr2m/github-project/README.md

 ```

 Adds a new item to the project, sets the fields if any were passed, and returns the new item.
 If the item already exists then it's a no-op, the existing item is still updated with the passed fields if any were passed.

-**Note**: GitHub has currently no API to add a draft issue to a project.

 <table>
   <thead align=left>